 Parents need to know that Hoops is an animated comedy series aimed at adults.
 The show's main character is a foul-mouthed high school basketball coach who possesses no positive character traits or redeeming qualities.
 Profanity is frequent and includes "d--k," "pr--k," "a--hole," "p---y," "t-ts," "s--t," and "balls."
 The "F" word, and many variations of it, is used heavily, appearing in nearly every conversation.
-Most of the characters' exchanges are of a mature, often sexual nature, including extended jokes about sexual intercourse, oral sex, prostitution, pornography, masturbation, and pregnancy.
+Most of the characters' exchanges are of a mature, often sexual nature, including extended jokes about sexual intercourse, oral sex, sex work, pornography, masturbation, and pregnancy.
 Violence is limited to an angry, physical encounter on the basketball court, and a student offering his coach a gun as a donation.
 The main character regularly makes fun of people and spews verbal abuse.
-One of the characters is a prostitute, who's shown smoking cigarettes.
+One of the characters is a sex worker, who's shown smoking cigarettes.
 Characters can be seen drinking in a restaurant, where a reference to "bourbon shots" is made.
 Potentially sensitive topics, including obesity, religion, teenage pregnancy, and sexual orientation, are played for laughs.

 - Parents say